 - What are your ideas for using the dissemination funding available at the end of the grant period? **Grant recipients will be asked to submit a dissemination plan and budget request for these funds at the end of the first year of the project.
 It is anticipated that ideas included in this application will be provisional.

 6. Describe your project management plans.
 (500 words)

-- The PI is expected to serve as project manager—that is, to organize the group’s work, convene research group meetings, supervise student mentoring, and track budgets.
-Do you anticipate other project management responsibilities to be shared by team members?
-Please explain.
+- The PI is expected to serve as project manager–that is, to organize the group’s work, convene research group meetings, supervise student mentoring, and track budgets.
+If you anticipate other project management responsibilities to be shared by team members, please explain.

-- Please describe specific plans for mentoring graduate students (and undergraduates, if relevant).
+- Describe specific plans for mentoring graduate students (and undergraduates, if relevant).
 How will you know if you are mentoring effectively?

 7. Describe documentation and assessment plans for your project.
 (500 words)